PBnJK/edit/README.md

 these days.

 You can open a PR if you like.
-Please make it clear if you used an LLM to write it; I'll still look it over if you do...
+Please make it clear if you used an LLM to write it; I'll still look it over if you do...I'd like if someone could get this to compile on windows.
+I don't really have a machine to test it, and I don't think it wise to use wine to test it in this case.

 Thanks!
 Love you!
 Kisses!